 Lawyers chasing big class action lawsuit settlements and removal contractors offering very expensive abatement and remediation services have made it difficult to find unbiased information on the subject.

-There’s no “good” news when it comes to owning a home that contains asbestos, but dealing with siding is thankfully one of the easier cases, with several options available to most homeowners including removing it yourself depending on the state you live in and local laws and regulations.
+There’s no “good” news when it comes to owning a home that contains asbestos, but dealing with siding is thankfully one of the easier cases.

 Always test first to see if you actually have asbestos in your shingles or siding, as many manufacturers made similar looking cement siding that in fact contains no asbestos whatsoever.
 Some states offer free testing for residents, while others charge a nominal fee of $20 or less for testing services.